zepben/hosting-capacity-runner/README.md

 Use `run_calibration.py ./config` to launch a calibration workflow.

-Use `monitor_calibration_run.py ./config` to monitor the status of a calibration workflow.
+Modify and use `monitor_calibration_run.py ./config` to monitor the status of a calibration workflow.

+Use `check_calibration_sets.py ./config` to retrieve the IDs of all calibration results that have been run.

+Modify and use `get_calibration_transformer_settings.py ./config` to retrieve the calculated distribution transformer tap settings from the calibration run.
+These settings can then be configured in a hosting capacity work package to apply the tap settings to the models.